 At what point should your child step up from their beginner instrument to a higher-quality one?
 The answer depends on several factors, including the child’s age, level of interest, and commitment to practice.
-For example, a 6-year-old who shows a passing interest in learning to play the piano might not be ready for a grand piano just yet.
+For example, a 6-year-old who shows a passing interest in learning to play the piano probably isn't ready for a grand piano just yet!
 On the other hand, a 12-year-old who practices regularly and is enrolled in private lessons might be ready to make the switch.
-Ultimately, it’s up to the parent to decide when the time is right.
+Ultimately, it’s up to the parent and teacher to determine when the time is right.
 However, there are a few general guidelines you can follow.

 How long has your student been playing?

 Value is an important factor to consider when deciding whether or not to upgrade your child's musical instrument.
 At AAA Band Rentals, we always recommend investing in quality instruments that will last for many years.
 With proper care, a good quality instrument can be enjoyed by your child for a lifetime.
 If your child is dedicated to their music and seems ready to take their playing to the next level, upgrading to a higher quality instrument is definitely worth the investment.
 However, if your child is just starting out and still exploring their interest in music, it may be best to stick with a beginner instrument for now.
 If you're unsure about whether or not it's time for an upgrade, talk to your child's music teacher.
 They will be able to give you guidance based on your child's individual progress and skill level.

 The physical size seems fine, what other factors are there?
 Is this really a thing?